sam-morin/sam-morin/README.md

 - NGINX (mostly) and Apache (not so often)
 - Vultr, AWS, Azure (some GCP)

-I am also running self-hosted LLMs and creating private API servers.
-I am using llama.cpp-python SDK as well as HuggingFace transformers SDK.
-External function calling and RAG are are the driving force behind this interest.
+I am also running self-hosted LLMs in API servers.
+I have been using llama.cpp-python SDK as well as HuggingFace transformers SDK.
+External function calling and RAG are the driving force behind my interest.

+I'm not working with the following (or as much as I'd like) but plan to in the future:
+- Kubernetes
+- C#/.NET
+- Angular, Next.js